fabric8io/fabric8/docs/overview.md

 Fabric8 provides a number of [applications](fabric8Apps.html) on top of [Kubernetes](http://kubernetes.io) for :

 * [Management](management.html) to help you visualise, understand and manage your software
-* [Continuous Delivery](cdelivery.html) to help teams delivery software in a faster and more reliable way
+* [Continuous Delivery](cdelivery.html) to help teams deliver software in a faster and more reliable way
 * [iPaaS](ipaas.html) provides an _Integration Platform As A Service_

 In addition Fabric8 provides a number of [tools](tools.html) to help the Java community take full advantage of Kubernetes: